smikitky/chatgpt-md-translator/README.md

 6. Run `chatgpt-md-translator [file-to-translate.md]`.
 By default, the Markdown file will be overwritten, so make sure it is in a VCS.

-> [!TIP]
-> If you want to store the config and prompt files in a git-managed directory, you'll probably want to ignore these files using `$GITDIR/info/exclude` instead of `.gitignore`.

 ## Configuration

 In addition to `OPENAI_API_TOKEN`, you can set several values in the config file.
 Only important ones are described below.
 See the `.env-example` for the full list.